Apricot Oil Benefits For Hair, Skin, And More!

-If you’re mortar isn’t large enough, you can do it in parts or use a blender.
-If you find that you’re not achieving the desired results yet, pour the crushed shells out and use a sharp knife or roller blade to chop them into finer pieces and then continue crushing with the mortar and pestle.
+If your mortar isn’t large enough, you can do it in parts or use a blender.
+If you find that you’re not achieving the desired results yet, pour the crushed shells out and use a sharp knife to chop them into finer pieces and then continue crushing with the mortar and pestle.
 Add roughly 20 ml of water to the crushed apricots.
 The seeds are close to being ready for oil extraction when they’re in a paste-like state.

 I recommend placing some plastic sandwich wrap on the floor or on your kitchen counter (your spillage catchment safety net) and place a cutting board on top of that.
-Then cover your cutting board with a sheet of the same plastic wrapping and make sure you wrap it underneath the board, so that it stays in place.
+Then cover your cutting board with a sheet of the same plastic wrapping.
+Make sure you wrap it underneath the board so that it stays in place.

-Roll the paste out with all your might – and I mean really, as much pressure as you can apply, even if it means calling a friend or family member who does heavy-lifting/gyms regularly.
-By doing this, you should see small amounts of oil escaping the paste – I’m talking tears here.
-Fret not, pure oil occurs in small amount – which why I still recommend purchasing ready made oil.
-But that basically how to do it in a nutshell.
-Note that this recipe isn’t fool proof and amounts may vary on the results you get or the amount you wish to create.
+Roll the paste out with all your might -- and I mean really, as much pressure as you can apply, even if it means calling a friend or family member who does heavy-lifting/gyms regularly.
+By doing this, you should see small amounts of oil escaping the paste -- I’m talking tears here.
+Fret not, pure oil occurs in small amounts -- which why I still recommend purchasing ready-made oil.
+But that’s basically how to do it in a nutshell.
+Note that this recipe isn’t foolproof and amounts may vary.

 Firstly, it’s important to note that each skin type isn’t the same and that applies to hair as well.
 While it might be easy for us to assume that there is a wonder product that treats all skin and hair types simultaneously, there simply isn’t.